Madanapalle

-Madanapalle is the largest city in Annamayya district and Rajampet Lok Sabha constituency of the Indian state of Andhra Pradesh.
-It is a Selection Grade Municipal City Council and located in Madanapalle mandal, it is Madanapalle revenue division in PKM Urban Development Authority.
+Madanapalle is a city in Annamayya district and Rajampet Lok Sabha constituency of the Indian state of Andhra Pradesh.
+It is a Selection Grade Municipality and largest City in Annamayya District.
+Madanapalle is headquarters of Madanapalle Mandal, Madanapalle revenue division and PKM Urban Development Authority.

 History

-Madanapalle was founded by Sri Maadanna in 1618 AD.
+Madanapalle was founded by Sri Yalagiri Ahobila Naidu in 1618 AD.
+Kammas were said to be the first inhabitants of the town.